tugbargn/FaceDetectionApp/README.md

 This project created for face detection using Opencv.

-Some steps to run this project:
-* Install opencv library:
-  _pip install opencv_
+To run this project you need to install opencv library:
+ ''' pip install opencv '''